cmjgrubb/Powershell/README.md

 The copyDbexport.ps1 copies our database backup and adds the date to the filename.

 The microsoftUpdate.ps1 runs Microsoft Update, including Sharepoint updates.

+The veeamInstallationPrep.ps1 prepares a non-domain computer to back up to Veeam Backup and Replication.